rook/rook/design/ceph/object/swift-and-keystone-integration.md

 The following constraints must be fulfilled by the secret:
 * `OS_AUTH_TYPE` must be `password` or omitted.
 * `OS_USER_DOMAIN_NAME` must equal `OS_PROJECT_DOMAIN_NAME`.
-* All other openrc variables (e.g. API version and endpoint) are ignored.
+* All openrc variables not in the example above (e.g. API version and Keystone endpoint) are ignored.

 ### Swift integration